jarun/buku/README.md

 Though a terminal utility, it's possible to add bookmarks to `buku` without touching the terminal!
 Refer to the section on [GUI integration](#gui-integration).
 If you prefer the terminal, thanks to the shell completion scripts, you don't need to memorize any of the options.
 There's an Easter egg to revisit random forgotten bookmarks too.

-### Upcoming

-- Export specific tags as HTML
-- Open a random bookmark

 <br>
 <p align="center">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://img.shields.io/badge/paypal-donate-orange.svg?maxAge=2592000" alt="Donate" /></a>